dynastyyy003/hyper-v-fix-4150/README.md

 1. Press the Windows key and type: "Turn Windows features on or off."
 2. Press ENTER to open the Windows Features window.
 3. Ensure that the Hyper-V option is enabled.
 If it's not, check the box next to it.
-4. Click OK and restart your computer.Enable Hyper-V
+4. Click OK and reboot your computer.

 ## Step 2: Create a Virtual Switch in Hyper-V Manager
 1. After your computer restarts, press the Windows key and type: "Hyper-V Manager."